SaschaWillems/Vulkan/examples/gltfscenerendering/README.md

 #### Per-Material pipelines

-Unlike most of the other samples that use a few fixed pipelines, this sample will dynamically generate per-material pipelines based on material properties in the ````VulkanExample::preparePipelines()``` function
+Unlike most of the other samples that use a few pre-defined pipelines, this sample will dynamically generate per-material pipelines based on material properties in the ```VulkanExample::preparePipelines()``` function

 We first setup pipeline state that's common for all materials: